 #5 – Add a little nut butter

 If you’re wondering how to make your smoothie sweeter, then adding nut butter is a great option.
 Almond or peanut butter are our absolute favourites but there are lots of different flavour combos now available (chocolate and hazelnut will make everything taste better!).

 As with protein powder, you’ll need to check the ingredients list to ensure you’re not adding additional sugar too.
 There are lots of pure butters that don’t contain anything except nuts which make tasty smoothie sweeteners.
-But you’ll need to check.
-Most of the mainstream supermarket brands are positively unhealthy so avoid those.
+But you’ll need to check as many of the standard supermarket brands are positively unhealthy so best avoided.

 #6 – Use other fruits to sweeten a recipe